gervs/obsidian-git-sync/IELTS/Reading/1 Reading.md

 ### 1 Reading strategies
 ##### 1 Using the features of a Reading passage
+Tip:
+- Timing is an important part of the reading test.
+Try to finish each section in less than 20 minutes.
 ##### 2 Skimming a passage and speed reading
 ##### 3 Global understanding
+- distinguishing main ideas from supporting ideas
+- understanding the main points
+- identifying information in a Reading passage
+- matching headings
+- multiple choice
+- True / False / Not Given